Moroccan journalist denies charges of illegal abortion

 The 28-year-old Hajar Raissouni has been jailed since Aug.
 31. She denies having had an abortion and claims she was married to her Sudanese fiancé under Islamic law.
 The fiancé, a gynecologist and two others also were jailed.

-They appeared in court Monday as dozens of protesters gathered outside the courthouse in Sale, near Rabat, chanting “freedoms are in danger.”
+They appeared in court as dozens of protesters gathered outside the courthouse in the Moroccan capital, Rabat, chanting “freedoms are in danger.”

+Abortions are illegal in Morocco as is premarital sex.
+Raissouni faces up to two years in prison if convicted on all counts.

 Raissouni claims she was arrested outside a clinic she visited for an “urgent intervention,” not an abortion.